mweagle/circuit-breaker/README.md

           };
         };
         // Wrapping an 'API object' in a circuit breaker
-        // will make all the source functions available on the
+        // makes all the source functions available on the
         // circuit-breaker instance.
 All aliased functions
-        // will share the same circuit-breaker instance
+        // share the same circuit-breaker instance
+        // so their aggregated behavior contributes to a
-        // and therefore contribute to the error count. var gated_api_adapter = circuit_breaker.new_circuit_breaker(api_adapter,
+        // single error count.
+        var gated_api_adapter = circuit_breaker.new_circuit_breaker(new RemoteServiceAPI(),
                                                                     5 /* max_failures */,
                                                                     10 /* call_timeout_ms */,
                                                                     10 /* reset_timeout_ms */);